-- Must be a responsible, respected adult, such as a local official, supervisor at work, librarian, or a religious figure, and be at least 21 years old; - Must not be married to or related to the student or applicant; - Is willing to comply with UoPeople policies and procedures to ensure the integrity of the exam process; - Must have an ongoing Internet connection and be highly responsive to University e-mails during the student's studies, and must be physically present with the student throughout theentire proctored exam.
+- Must be a responsible, respected adult, such as a local official, supervisor at work, librarian, or a religious figure, and be at least 21 years old; - Must not be married to or related to the student or applicant;

+supervision of an approved proctor (exam monitor).

+• Is willing to comply with UoPeople policies and procedures to ensure the integrity of the exam process;

+Must have an ongoing Internet connection and be highly responsive to University e-mails during the student's studies, and must be physically present with the student throughout theentire proctored exam.